wiibaker/robotframework-rest-java/README.md

 You can pass either URI to the JSON (ie. your REST api output) or the JSON as string.

+You can also add system property "use.uri.cache" to use simple in-memory cache to cache the results of the URI requests. ie

+	mvn robotframework:run -Duse.uri.cache=true

+The caching currently only works within test cases.
+So you can do multiple checks on the same URI within a test case without reloading the JSON every time.

 Dependencies
 ------------